Mxyuki/AMQ-Scripts/README.md

 # How to use it

+You must add the extension **Tampermonkey** to your browser.

+Then 1. click on the script you want to add and then clic on the **Raw** button at the top right of the lines of code

-You must add the extension **Tampermonkey** to your browser, and then click on **Create a new script**, after that just put the script in it and Load https://animemusicquiz.com/
+Or 2. click on **TamperMonkey** then click on **Create a new script**, after that just put the script in it and Load or Reload https://animemusicquiz.com/

 # AMQ Favorite Friends